prowler-cloud/prowler/README.md

 ### Save your reports

-1. If you want to save your report for later analysis thare are different ways, natively (supported text, mono, csv, json, json-asff, junit-xml and html, see note below for more info):
+1. If you want to save your report for later analysis there are different ways, natively (supported text, mono, csv, json, json-asff, junit-xml and html, see note below for more info):

     ```sh
     ./prowler -M csv
-    ```
+    ```eachg

     or with multiple formats at the same time:

-    ```sh
+    ```eachg sh
     ./prowler -M csv,json,json-asff,html
     ```